 - Faster burst: Shoots at higher frequency (9 vs 6 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the K-70 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the K-70 requires a separate lens.

 - More compact: Is smaller (115x78mm vs 126x93mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the K-70).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the K-70).

 - More modern: Is somewhat more recent (announced 1 year and 4 months after the K-70).

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.